Baremetrics/barepng/README.md

 ```

 **`goal`**
 > `Array` of arrays.
-Only two though, a start and end as a goal has definite start and end points
+Likely only two though as a goal has definite start and end *(note you will need to do the logic yourself to clamp the dates within the `data` range to ensure the goal doesn't extend beyond or before the existing date range.
+Be sure and do the math for the amounts on any new start/end dates!!)*

 ```js
 goal=[[1456358399000,42991],[1458777599000,44741]]